CaziSoft/objective-c-style-guide/README.md

 Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.

 [Private properties](#private-properties) should be used in place of instance variables whenever possible.
 Although using instance variables is a valid way of doing things, by agreeing to prefer properties our code will be more consistent.

-Direct access to instance variables that 'back' properties should be avoided except in initializer methods (`init`, `initWithCoder:`, etc…), `dealloc` methods and within custom setters and getters.
-For more information on using Accessor Methods in Initializer Methods and dealloc, see [here](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).

 **Preferred:**